The Women's Building Forum

 Women’s Building Forum in the ArkDes Collection

 ArkDes’s collection exhibition showcases Swedish architecture and design from the past 150 years.
 In a dedicated room, we delve deeper into a specific collection that has helped shape the built environment in Sweden.
-In autumn 2025, the Women’s Building Forum’s installation from Boplats 80 will be on view.
+In autumn 2025, a full-scale reconstruction of Kvinnors Byggforum’s contribution to Boplats 80 will be on display

 The Women’s Building Forum (Kvinnors Byggforum).
 ArkDes collection.